lightbend/config/HOCON.md

 numbers are taken to be in days, while strings are parsed as a number plus an optional unit string.

-The supported unit strings for period are case sensitive and must be lowercase.
+The supported unit strings for period are case-sensitive and must be lowercase.
 Exactly these strings are supported:

  - `d`, `day`, `days`